PEOPLE-ER/spectral-recovery/docs/installation.md

 ## From Source

-> [!WARNING]
+!!! warning

-> Unreleased source code is not considered stable and might even contain undetected bugs.
+    Unreleased source code is not considered stable and might even contain undetected bugs.
 Proceed with caution if using source code in your workflows.

 spectral_recovery can be installed from source code directly from the project repository: